 Genoa is an investment adviser registered under the Investment Advisers Act of 1940.
 Registration as an Investment Adviser is no indication of any level of skill or training.
 The information presented here in the material is general in nature and is not designed to address your investment objectives, financial situation or particular needs.
 Prior to making any investment decision, you should assess or seek advice from a professional regarding whether any particular transaction is relevant or appropriate to your individual circumstances.
 Although taken from reliable sources, Genoa cannot guarantee the accuracy of information received from third parties.
 The information is current as of the date of this presentation and is subject to change at any time, based on market or other conditions.

-The F/m Genoa Intermediate Municipal Bond Composite consists of fully discretionary, actively managed investment grade municipal bond portfolios.
-Prior to December 15, 2020, the Strategy was called the RSA Intermediate Bond Strategy.
+The F/m Genoa Opportunistic Income Composite consists of fully discretionary, actively managed fixed income portfolios, consisting primarily of investment grade bonds but also below investment grade or non-rated bonds.
+Prior to December 15, 2020, the Strategy was called the RSA Taxable Total Return Strategy.
 Performance is time-weighted for each performance period and reflects the reinvestment of dividends, income and capital appreciation.
 Gross performance is net of all trading and operational expenses, including brokerage, administrative, interest, and custodial costs.
-Pro forma net performance illustrated herein assumes a 0.25% annual management fee, with fees deducted from historical gross returns on a pro rata monthly basis.
+Pro forma net performance illustrated herein assumes a 0.30% annual management fee, with fees deducted from historical gross returns on a pro rata monthly basis.
 Investment Advisory fees are described in the Genoa Asset Management ADV Part 2A.
 Actual results of individual accounts and products utilizing the Strategy, as well as account holdings, may vary due to client cash flows, timing of implementation, different custodians, the availability of underlying securities, regulation, and other factors.
 Small accounts may underperform other accounts utilizing the Strategy due to the potentially greater impact of transaction costs.
 Historical performance was affected by material market and economic conditions that were independent of and not controlled by Genoa and may be different in the future.

 All securities investing involves the risk of loss.
 Past performance is no guarantee of future results.
 There can be no assurance that the Strategy can meet its stated objectives.